MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/omnichannel-provision-license.md

 ## Prerequisites

-To provision the Omnichannel for Customer Service application, first, do the following:
+To provision the Omnichannel for Customer Service application, first, complete the following prerequisites:

 - Obtain an active subscription of Chat for Dynamics 365 Customer Service or Dynamics 365 Digital Messaging.
 More information: [Pricing](https://dynamics.microsoft.com/customer-service/pricing/).
 You can also get a free 30-day trial if you have the required prerequisites.
 More information: [Try channels for Dynamics 365 Customer Service](try-channels.md).
 - Set up the prerequisites mentioned in the system requirements.
 More information: [Prerequisites](system-requirements-omnichannel.md#prerequisites).